BACK TO HOME PAGE .

 'Com 100' combined EC (Electrical Conductivity), PWT,

-Heres a great new meter at a fantastic price.
-It measures total dissolved solids (TDS) or PPM like the meter above, but it also measures EC (electrical conductivity) like a Hanna PWT meter.
+It measures total dissolved solids (TDS/PPM) like the meter above, but it also measures EC (electrical conductivity).
 And it provides a continuous temperature display too.
-This unit is very simple to use 'straight out of the box' but it gives extra features to play with as you become more experienced with making colloidal silver.
+This unit is very simple to use 'straight out of the box' but it provides all the features you need for measuring water purity to a high degree of accuracy.

 Electrical conductivity is displayed in microseimens (uS) to 1 decimal point.

-1 uS is considered to be equal to 1 PPM of colloidal silver so this is the easiest and most accurate method for home CS makers to determine the PPM of their 'home brew'.
+1 uS is considered to be roughly equal to 1 PPM of colloidal silver so this is the easiest method for home CS makers to determine the PPM of their 'drinking strength' home brew.

-(You don't have double the figure on the meter like you do with a TDS meter)
+You don't have double the figure on the meter like you do with a TDS/PPM meter.
+(Nevertheless you need to read Notes 1,2,3,4 and 5 in the TDS meter section above).

-- Measurement Range is 0-9990 µS or 0-8560 ppm.
+- Measurement Range is 0-9990 µS or 0-5000 ppm in 0.5 (NaCl) mode.
 (This is way beyond the Hanna PWT that only measures to 199 uS which is too low for most tap water).

 - Automatic Temperature Compensation using three temperature coefficients.